 Loans through LendKey can have either variable or fixed interest rates.

-Variable interest rates range from 4.51% – 9.59%, and fixed rates are between 5.36% – 9.69%.
+Variable interest rates as low as 1.49%, and fixed rates as low as 3.99%.
 Loans through LendKey allow you to get a 0.25% interest rate deduction if you use automatic payment to repay the loan.

 Repaying a Private Student Loan from LendKey